 Filtering: There is also a "Filters" button in a box anchored above the database information on the right side of the page.
-When selected, the filter function provides the option to conduct more complex searches and filter awards
+When selected, the filter function provides the option to conduct more complex searches and filter awards information by agency, by award date, and by award amount.
+For example, we information by agency, by award date, and by award amount.
+For example, users can use this function to search for awards from a specific agency or department, or for awards exceeding a certain dollar amount.

-Detailed View and Suppressed Fields: The database displays eight of eleven information fields.
+Detailed View and Suppressed Fields: The database displays eight of 11 information fields.
 The remaining fields ("Number," "Type," and "Hyperlink") still reside in the database, and users can access the information by using the case details view or the export/download function described in the next section.